 - Step one: successfully pass the Therapist Multiple Choice (TMC) exam at the high-cut score.

 - Step two: successfully complete the Clinical Simulation Exam (CSE).

 Passing the TMC at the low-cut score will result in the Certified Respiratory Therapist (CRT) credential only.
 A candidate must pass at the high-cut score to take the CSE and complete the RRT credential.
 The RT program at NWACC prepares graduates to earn the RRT credential.
 The NBRC offers many specialty credentials in respiratory care.

-Once credentialed by the NBRC, you'll need to be licensed by individual state regulatory agencies governing medical professionals to practice Respiratory Therapy.
+Once credentialed by the NBRC, you must be licensed by the individual state regulatory agencies governing medical professionals to practice Respiratory Therapy in the respective state.

 - In Arkansas, the regulatory agency for Respiratory Therapists Licensure is the Arkansas State Medical Board.